Skip to content

 Measurable Outcomes

 Since the programme's inception, the choir has seen consistent weekly attendance from 200 residents, with a 90% retention rate.
 Participant feedback surveys reveal a 75% increase in reported life satisfaction and a 60% reduction in feelings of loneliness among attendees.
-These metrics indicate a significant positive impact on the participants’ social and emotional well-being.

 The £50,000 funding covers venue rental, instructor fees, and materials, ensuring the programme remains free of charge for all participants.
 Future funding opportunities are being explored to maintain and potentially expand the programme’s reach within Birmingham.